zanut/JRPG-but-Terminal/README.md

-# JRPG-but-Terminal
-My final Project first semester year1
+# Project: JRPG but Terminal

+## Project overview:
+### A JRPG game style but in the terminal

+requirements: